controlecidadao/samantha_ia/README.md

 ![directory](https://github.com/controlecidadao/samantha_ia/blob/main/images/interface_english.png)<br><br>

 <br>
 Samantha's initial settings are deterministic.
-This means that for the same prompt, you'll get the same answer every time.
+As a rule, this means that for the same prompt, you'll get the same answer every time.
 The model always selects tokens with the highest probability score.
 <br><br>

 In turn, for stochastic behavior, when the model selects tokens with different probability scores, adjust the hyperparameters accordingly.